-We will stream our services live from 10.30am for the time being.
+We will stop streaming our online service publically when churches are no longer subject to restrictions.
 Go to stgm.uk/online.
 These videos will not be available to watch after the service.

 WILL I BE FILMED?

-No, not unless you are leading or walk across to the front during the service.
+No, not unless you are leading or walk across to the front of church during the service.

 WILL A RECORD OF VISITORS BE KEPT FOR TRACK AND TRACE?